DanielQ5/DanielQ5/README.md

-## Hi there 👋
+## Hi there 👋 Welcome to my GitHub

+I'm Daniel Quintanilla — a former pilot turned self-taught developer.
+Tech gave me the career path I didn’t find in aviation, and I’m now focused on Java, Spring Boot, and building clean, real-world backend apps.
+I'm actively looking for my first opportunity in tech and always open to feedback.
+Let’s connect!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building backend projects using Java and Spring Boot
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring Boot, REST APIs, and backend best practices
-- 👯 I’m looking to collaborate on ...
+- 📫 I’m looking to collaborate on beginner-friendly or intermediate Java / Spring Boot projects

 <!--